 The RC19 annual meeting brings together international scholars in the fields of comparative and transnational social policy studies, encompassing a range of disciplines including sociology, social policy, political science, and economics.
 Beyond the specific themes outlined above, RC19 members present their ongoing work and new papers, even if they are not closely connected to the theme of the conference.
 All presenters must be members of RC19 by the time of the conference.
 To join, please contact our treasurer, Timo Fleckenstein.

-Submissions for the annual RC 19 conference should be sent to: email@example.com.
-The deadline for abstracts and panel proposals is 31 May 2020.
+Submissions for the annual ISA RC19 conference should be sent to: email@example.com.
+The deadline for abstract proposals is 31 August 2020.

 Early booking & registration will start from 20 September 2020